Patrick O'Daniel Unit

 Patrick L. O'Daniel Unit (formerly the Mountain View Unit) is a Texas Department of Criminal Justice prison housing female offenders in Gatesville, Texas.
 The unit, with about 97 acre of land, is located 4 mi north of central Gatesville on Farm to Market Road 215.
 The prison is located in a 45-minute driving distance from Waco.
 In addition to its other functions, O'Daniel Unit houses the state's female death row inmates.

 Death row offenders are housed separately from the rest of the prisoners in single-person cells measuring 60 sqft, with each cell having a window.
 They do not have recreation individually.
 Some are allowed to watch television, though this is dependent upon agreeing to work for free, and all have a radio.

+While O'Daniel functions as the women's death row, executions take place in the Huntsville Unit.
 Karla Faye Tucker, executed February 3, 1998, was the first woman to be executed in Texas since 1863.
 The most recent female to be executed was Lisa Coleman, executed on September 17, 2014.

-Notable inmates at O'Daniel include Kimberly Clark Saenz, Erica Sheppard, Yolanda Saldívar, Linda Carty, Brittany Holberg, and Darlie Routier.
-As of October 11, 2019, Amber Guyger, the former Dallas Police Department officer convicted of the murder of Botham Jean, is serving her sentence at the facility.
+Notable inmates at O'Daniel include Kimberly Clark Saenz, Erica Sheppard, Yolanda Saldívar, Linda Carty, Brittany Holberg, Darlie Routier and Taylor Rene Parker.
+As of October 11, 2019, Amber Guyger, the former Dallas Police Department officer convicted of the murder of Botham Jean, was serving her sentence at the facility.

-As of 2004, the facility does not have a sign on the area main highway.
+As of 2004, the facility did not have a sign on the area main highway.